 How do I manage my hunger during a fast?

-There are many ways to help yourself not feel hungry while fasting, such as staying hydrated with water and zero-calorie electrolytes or drinking unsweetened tea and coffee.
+There are many ways to help yourself not feel hungry while fasting, such as drink BODIED Coffee, staying hydrated with water and zero-calorie electrolytes.

 Try other distraction methods as well.
 Immerse yourself in a challenging task or activity, such as learning a new skill.
 Also, keeping food out of sight will help you to stop thinking about food.